-The MSc in Health Psychology starts students on the path to becoming a Chartered Psychologist while training them in the applications of psychological theory and research methods.
+The MSc in Health Psychology starts students on the path to becoming a Chartered Psychologist and provides training in the applications of psychological theory and research methods.

 One year full time

 - A 2.1 undergraduate Honours degree in Psychology.
 This must be recognised by the British Psychological Society for Graduate Basis for Chartered Membership (GBC).
 If you studied your first degree outside the UK, see the international entry requirements.

 - English language proficiency.
 See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.